quandrew/covid-tracker/README.md

+###CovidTracker
-This is a Covid Tracking app.
+This is a Covid Tracking web app.
+Made by Andrew Quan and Derek Yeh